Pileated woodpecker: Foraging

 Pileated woodpeckers often chip out large and roughly rectangular holes in trees while searching out insects, especially ant colonies.
 They also lap up ants by reaching with their long tongues into crevices.
 They are self-assured on the vertical surfaces of large trees but can seem awkward while eating fruits and berries on small branches and vines.
 They may also forage on or near the ground, especially around fallen, dead trees, which can contain a variety of insect life.
 This foraging technique is especially common after a forest fire, where pileated woodpeckers have been seen to flock to the downed trees in search of insects that tried to take refuge in them.
+They have also been known to eat poison oak seeds and manzanita fruit.
 They may also forage around the sides of human homes, cars, and suet-type feeders.
 Although they are less likely feeder visitors than smaller woodpeckers, pileateds may regularly be attracted to them in areas experiencing harsh winter conditions.